SignBot: Learning Human-to-Humanoid Sign Language Interaction: Environment

 \subsection{Generalization: Imitation across diverse datasets and robots}

 {\bf Generalizing SignBot to different embodiments.} We retarget the human sign language data to align with the joints of humanoid robots to visualize the precision in imitating sign language poses.

-Notably, since the Unitree H1's wrist has only one DoF, it can only rotate while maintaining a fixed orientation and cannot bend.
-To address this, we modify the robot by adding two additional DoFs to the wrist, which allows the wrist to move up/down and left/right, enabling more flexible sign language gestures.
-Figures \ref{fig:accuracy} and \ref{fig:w1_acc} illustrate the alignment between human and robot sign language gestures after applying our SignBot method, demonstrated on both the legged Unitree H1 and the wheeled W1 robots.
+Figure \ref{fig:w1_acc} illustrates the alignment between human and robot sign language gestures after applying our SignBot method, demonstrated on both the legged Unitree H1 and the wheeled W1 robots.
 A notable observation is that SignBot maintains a high accuracy in imitating sign language across both robots.
-In particular, balancing is challenging for legged humanoid robots.
-To address this, we design a reward function that encourages both stability and accurate imitation of upper-body movements.
-By combining this reward formulation with our SignBot, the RL controller enables the robot (red joint) to track demonstration motions green joint).

-{\bf Generalizing SignBot to different Datasets.}To demonstrate the generalization capability of SignBot, we evaluate SignBot with another English sign language dataset.

-Specifically, we preprocess a portion of the 2,286 data entries from the How2Sign dataset~\cite{duarte2021how2sign} and evaluate the robustness of the policy for different sign languages following Table \ref{tab:simulation performance}.
-Table \ref{tab:simulation performance2} illustrates SignBot's performance on the How2Sign dataset, demonstrating that SignBot achieves a minimal tracking error while maintaining high rewards.
+{\bf Generalizing SignBot to different Datasets.}To demonstrate the generalization capability of SignBot, we also evaluate SignBot with the How2Sign dataset.
+Specifically, we preprocess a portion of the 2,286 data entries and evaluate the robustness of the policy for different sign languages following Table \ref{tab:simulation performance}.
+Table \ref{tab:simulation performance2} illustrates SignBot's performance on the How2Sign dataset, demonstrating that SignBot achieves a minimal tracking error.